Appeals

 However, if you receive a Notice of Appeal, and you wish to file your own appeal against the orders, you may file a Notice of Appeal endorsed as a cross-appeal.

-It needs to be filed within 14 days after receiving the other party’s Notice of Appeal, or within 28 days of the order being appealed.
-You can request an extension of time to file a cross-appeal.
-A filing fee is payable to file a cross-appeal.
+It needs to be filed within 14 days after receiving the other party's Notice of Appeal, or within 28 days of the order being appealed.

 You should not attempt to file the Application in a Case until your Notice of Appeal has been accepted for filing.

-A person who has filed a Notice of Appeal or an Application in an Appeal, can stop their application by filing a Notice of Discontinuance (Form 10 in Family Court Act 1997 (WA) appeals).
-It should be noted the party filing a Notice of Discontinuance may be ordered to pay the other party’s costs.
+A person who has filed a Notice of Appeal (Form 20) or an application relating to an appeal (Form 2), can stop their application by filing a Notice of Discontinuance (Form 10 in Family Court Act 1997 (WA) appeals).

 Filing fees apply to all Notices of Appeal (unless you are eligible for a fee exemption), and there may be fees for appeal hearings.